slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you cannot achieve equality of performance among people born to the same parents and raised under the same roof, how realistic is it to expect to achieve it across broader and deeper social divisions." (...)
 "When people get used to preferential treatment, equal treatment feels like discrimination." (...)
-"What's exactly your «fair share» of what «someone else» has worked for?"
+"What’s exactly your «fair share» of what «someone else» has worked for?"
 -- Thomas Sowell*

 > *"Equality is a slogan based on envy.
 It signifies: nobody is going to occupy a place higher than I."
 -- Alexis de Tocqueville*

 ### On freedom

+> *"I never believed that man’s freedom consisted in doing what he wants, but rather in never doing what he does not want to do."
+-- Jean-Jacques Rousseau*